etascale/argodsm/docs/advanced.md

 your MPI installation supports `MPI_THREAD_MULTIPLE`.

 ArgoDSM uses multiple MPI windows in order to achieve parallelism between simultaneous MPI operations.
-Greater possible parallelism can be achieved by increasing the amount of MPI windows used, but creating too many windows incurs an initialization and finalization time penalty.
+Increased parallelism can be achieved by increasing the amount of MPI windows used, but creating too many windows incurs an initialization and finalization overhead.
 The number of MPI windows used can be controlled by setting the `ARGO_MPI_WINDOWS_PER_NODE` environment variable to the desired setting.